Louisiana could see months of high salt levels in drinking water, threatening residents’ health - KTVZ

 By Jen Christensen, CNN

-(CNN) — Alisha Reed took it as a sign that times were tough in New Orleans last weekend when her local Costco store hired a brass band and Mardi Gras Indians to distract crowds of customers standing in long lines.
+(CNN) — Alisha Reed took it as a sign that times were tough in New Orleans a couple of weekends ago when her local Costco store hired a brass band and the Zulu marching crew to distract crowds of customers standing in long lines.

 Bottled water was the hot seller.
 But it wasn’t a typical hurricane warning that prompted the purchases; it was a warning from public health officials that a lack of rain in the Midwest will bring an unwelcome ingredient to the area’s tap water: salt.